 Inside the Old Croton Aqueduct Tunnel

 Tour the inside of the historic Aqueduct tunnel and learn its important history.
 It was built in 1837-1842, providing vital water to New York City in a period where disease, fires and drunkenness were rampant.
 Your tour will also include an informative talk and movie.
 Meet at the Visitor’s Center in Ossining at 95 Broadway (just off Rt.
 9) promptly at 11:00 am.

-New!
-Scenic Walk from Rockwood Park to the Aqueduct
+Scenic Walk from Sleepy Hollow to the Aqueduct